 Despite their best intentions, human employees are often victims of accidental errors that can end up putting your data at risk.
 For instance, if your employee takes a device out of the office with them so that they can continue working away from their desk, then there’s a risk that the device could be stolen.
 If the person has their passwords saved into their crucial accounts online, then hackers can quickly and easily log in without any effort.

-G-Suite is one of the most valuable productivity suites on the market today, offering an excellent combination of tools for businesses of all sizes.
-As Google continues to focus on attracting a wider range of enterprise customers, there’s a good chance that we’ll see a rise in the number of incredible security and privacy features implemented into the G-Suite environment.
+Google Workspace is one of the most valuable productivity suites on the market today, offering an excellent combination of tools for businesses of all sizes.
+As Google continues to focus on attracting a wider range of enterprise customers, there’s a good chance that we’ll see a rise in the number of incredible security and privacy features implemented into the Google Workspace environment.

 Want to learn more about building the perfect Google environment?
-Reach out to our team today for help with everything from Google Cloud to the G-Suite.
+Reach out to our team today for help with everything from Google Cloud to the Google Workspace.